 Phase 1: Mapping the Application Landscape

 The first step involves taking stock of both companies' software arsenals.
-This comprehensive application inventory entails identifying:
+This application inventory entails identifying:

-Enterprise Architecture platforms like Ardoq can create data-driven visualizations of the application portfolio along with how they’re used and by whom, along with their billing and management details.
+Enterprise Architecture platforms like Ardoq can create data-driven visualizations of the application portfolio including how and by whom they’re used, along with their billing and management details.
 This overview brings greater accuracy and efficiency to the mapping process, providing stakeholders with clearer visibility.

 Phase 2: Creating the Joining Business Capability Model